 The best products to use are ones aimed at curly hair, I love the whole John Frieda Dream Curls range for my own curly hair and explain to clients exactly how to use each product.
 Kiehl’s Creme With Silk Groom ($18) is also great to touch up with.
 Never brush the hair when it’s dry.
 Just comb your hair with your fingers or a wide-tooth comb as you put conditioner in, scrunch your products in and dry straight away for best results.

-Shop Curly Hair Products Below
+Check Out Curly Hair Products Below

 Anything Else Our Readers Should Know?